TUD-STKS/Microprosody/README.md

   ```└─── F0_Manipulation.py``` A module that allows to superimpose microprosodic effects onto a pitch contour.

   ```└─── PyVTL.py``` A wrapper module for the VTL C++ API functions.

+- ```Figures``` Contains the figures that visualize the pitch contours of manipulated and non-manipulated samples.

-- ```Stimuli``` Contains the segment sequences and gestural scores, as well as tract sequences and audio files once the script was run.
+- ```Stimuli``` Contains the segment sequences and gestural scores, as well as tract sequences and audio files.

 ## Troubleshooting